Northwood tube station: History

+1945 accident

+On 31 December 1945, two Metropolitan line trains collided in fog between Northwood and Northwood Hills.
+The driver of the second train had passed a danger signal under the "Stop and Proceed" rule but did not see the preceding train soon enough to stop; the Inspecting Officer concluded that he was travelling too fast, though at reduced speed.
+Two coaches of the front train were partly telescoped.
+A fire was started by electrical arcing; traction current could not be cut off for 12 minutes as short-circuiting bars and tunnel wires were not available on open-air trains and sections.
+3 people trapped in the damaged compartments were killed due to smoke inhalation.

 Services

-In the northbound direction the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
-In the southbound direction off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.
+Northwood station is on the Metropolitan line in London fare zone 6.
+It is between Moor Park to the north and Northwood Hills to the south.
+In the northbound direction, the station is served by trains to Watford (4tph), Amersham (2tph) and Chesham (2tph) trains (at peak times, 'fast' trains do not stop at stations between Harrow-on-the-Hill and Moor Park).
+In the southbound direction, off-peak services generally run 4tph to Baker Street and 4tph to Aldgate.

 Connections

 London Buses routes 282, 331, H11 and non-TFL LSP route 508 serve the station.